ArmandDauti/pandas-challenge/PyCitySchools/README.md

         * % Passing Reading
         * % Overall Passing

-    2. Schools with more than 2000 students have the worse perfomance
+    2. Schools with more than 2000 students have the worst perfomance.

-    3. Spending more per student does not have an impact of raising their perfomance, matter of fact the bigger the budget per student the lower was their performance
+    3. Spending more per student does not have an impact of raising their perfomance, as a matter of fact, the bigger the budget per student the lower was their performance .